Artist: Tim Levins

 Review of Siren by Rebecca Salek on Sequential Tart:

 Private Detective Zara Rush, barely scraping by on divorce cases and sexcapades, has finally landed a big case: teenager Chip Baloo has run away from home.
 Chip is a shapeshifter and his parents are frantic to find him.
-Unfortunately, Chip has fallen in with a woman who wants nothing more than to destroy Zara and all those she holds dear...Sidenote: Recently this creative duo released a new mini-series, The Family Dynamic; which hopefully will not suffer the same fate as Siren and go TPBless.
-However, since I haven't heard a peep about one in the works...my guess is, it's not made the cut.
+Unfortunately, Chip has fallen in with a woman who wants nothing more than to destroy Zara and all those she holds dear...Sidenote: This creative duo released a mini-series, The Family Dynamic; which suffered the same fate as Siren and went TPBless.
 LAME!

 The downside to discovering a series only long after its publication is - not being able to find the first issue!
 Grr.
 The same thing happened with The Red Star (Image) and Forty Winks (Peregrine).